 The school can assume no responsibility for personal belongings brought to school by the children.
-Personal electronic devices (video games, iPads, etc.) are discouraged during the school day.
+Personal electronic devices (video games, iPads, etc.) are discouraged during the school day, unless requested by the teacher to support on-line learning.
 Please do not send toys or electronic devices with your child.